 The identification of Cyclospora as a cause of infectious gastroenteritis

-See Parasitic Investigation of Stool Specimens Algorithm in Special Instructions for other diagnostic tests that may be of value in evaluating patients with diarrhea.
+See Parasitic Investigation of Stool Specimens Algorithm and Laboratory Testing for Infectious Causes of Diarrhea in Special Instructions for other diagnostic tests that may be of value in evaluating patients with diarrhea.

-If positive, reported as Cyclospora species
+If positive, reported as Cyclospora species detected.

 The full spectrum of disease and the extent of carriage without disease have not been determined.
 In addition, the exact sensitivity and specificity of the stain have also not been determined.

 Cryptosporidium oocysts also stain acid-fast although they are much smaller than the oocysts of Cyclospora cayetanensis.
 If Cryptosporidium is suspected, the specific enzyme-linked immunosorbent assay (ELISA) for this organism is recommended.